Last updated 2025-12-20

 Key Takeaway

 A law firm sells for 1.5x to 3.5x SDE or 3.5x to 7x EBITDA, based on comparable M&A transactions.
 Profitability, growth rate, customer concentration, and owner dependency determine where a specific business falls within these ranges.
-See detailed law firm value estimates by revenue size.
+Estimate your law firm's value with our free calculator.

 SDE Multiple